michaelkkim/michaelkkim.github.io/_pages/gifs.md

 ---
-title: GIFS
+title: GIFS for *Network Analysis of Citations on Court Cases from the Supreme Court of the United States (SCOTUS)*

 permalink: /research/gifs
 ---
-# GIFS for *Network Analysis of Citations on Court Cases from the Supreme Court of the United States (SCOTUS)*

 [Network Plot of Each Year](http://imagizer.imageshack.us/a/img921/5007/vYcMWI.gif)